ryanpeek/wrangling-genomics/_episodes/01-trimming.md

 {: .output}

 The output file is also a FASTQ file.
 It should be smaller than our input file because we've removed reads.
-We can confirm this:
+We can confirm this by running the `ls` command with the `-S` flag to sort by size.

 ~~~
-$ ls SRR2589044* -l -h
+$ ls SRR2589044* -l -S
 ~~~
 {: .bash}